opsgang/libs/bash/std/functions.git.md

 ## git\_repo()

 Prints remote.origin.url from current dir's git config.
+Empty str if not set.
 ## git\_sha()

 Prints sha of current commit - up to $GIT\_SHA\_LEN chars.
 ## git\_tag()

-Prints out the git-tag on the current commit (exact match only)
+Prints out the git-tag on the current commit (exact match only) Prints empty str if there is none.
 ## git\_user()

 Prints user.name (from git config)
+Returns 1 if not set.
 ## git\_email()

 Prints user.email (from git config)
+Returns 1 if not set.
 ## git\_id()

 Prints user.name user.email (from git config)
+Returns 1 if user.name not set.
 ## git\_info\_str()

 Outputs a str formed of repo, sha1, tag and branch info.